Nastel/tnt4j-streams-zorka/samples/ZorkaConnector/correlators.md

-jKool cloud accepts variety of correlators into field `correlator`.
+JKool Cloud accepts variety of correlators into field `correlator`.
 These correlators user to relate Your event data into connected events bundle.

 You set your correlators in the application as session attributes in backing bean: